the-other-mariana/lagrange-for-gini-croatia/README.md

 This project consists of a program that calculates the Gini coefficient in the case of Croatia 2018.
 For the gini calculation, the program first reads from a csv file containing the income distribution by tenths of population found in [Eurostat](https://appsso.eurostat.ec.europa.eu/nui/show.do?dataset=ilc_di01&lang=en).
 Then, creates the coordinates needed to plot Lorenz curve.
 The actual Lorenz curve is calculated as a polynomial approximation using Lagrange Interpolation Method with calculated coordinates.
 The program then calculates the gini coefficient by integrating x minus the lorenz function.
 Two other methods are added to calculate gini coefficient, but only for comparison.

 The [pdf document](https://github.com/the-other-mariana/lagrange-for-gini-croatia/blob/master/NM_SeminarPaper.pdf) also in this repo explains further theory and procedures followed.
+Its LaTeX source file is `NM_SeminarPaper.zip`.

 ## Specifications